radhika-singh-10/radhika-singh-10/README.md

 ## 🚀 What I’m Working On
 - 🌟 **Responsible and Safe AI Research**
-  Improving AI models for detecting unsafe and toxic content on online platforms.
+  Conducting inference and improving AI models using methods like PEFT and RLHF for detecting unsafe and toxic content on online platforms.

-- 🤖 **Generative AI Applications**
+- 🌟 **Generative AI Infrastructure**
-  Designing, innovating, and deploying AI-powered solutions.
+  Designing, innovating, and deploying AI-powered infrastructure.

 ---

 ## 💼 Professional Experience

+- **Research Aide @ University at Buffalo (1+ Year)**
+   Conducted research in the area of AI Safety to develop safeguards for ensuring safety on social platforms.

 - **Software Engineer @ Dell (3 Years)**
   Contributed to billion-dollar online supply chain projects and filed a US patent for an AI-driven product.